 Section 3: What to Consider When Choosing the Best Drill Bits for Metal?

-HSS is one of the most popular drill bits due to its all-round application and diverse applications.
-This tool is best suitable to cut non ferrous and ferrous metals, and it can also cut carbon steel should the need arise.
+HSS is one of the most popular drill bits due to its all-around application and diverse applications.
+This tool is best suited to cut nonferrous and ferrous metals and can also cut carbon steel should the need arise.

 HSS drill bit

 Cobalt steel is also a popular metal in a wide range of industries.
 However, unlike many other metals, it is most suitable for cutting nonferrous metals.

 Cobalt drill bits

 The carbide-tipped drill bit is a masonry bit that is particularly suitable for cutting hard materials.
 It has a longer shelf life, making it more durable and cost-effective than most metal drill bits.

 This material type is best-suitable for cutting nonferrous metals.
 Drill bits with this material are most compatible with stronger metals due to wear resistance and shelf life.

 carbide drill bits

 Drill bit coating is also an important aspect to discuss.
 It covers the drill bits and helps reduce friction, buckling, and wear.
 Most bits usually have titanium as coatings to reduce overheating and increase productivity.